lalita-0408/Datawarehouse-and-ETL-Project/README.md

 # Datawarehouse-and-ETL-Project
-Building a data warehouse project with SQL Server , including ETL process.
+Building a data warehouse project with SQL Server , including ETL process and analytics.